top of page

 Playa de Piedras Caidas is another wide sandy beach about two miles north of where the coast turns the corner towards Morro Jable.
 Behind the beach is a small car park that is accessed down a gravel track from the roundabout at N28.0609° W14.3141°.
 From there the beach stretches in both directions with several corrals to shelter in if the wind is strong.

-On our first visit here we accessed the beach by walking south from Playa Esquinzo and found a few naturists on the beach and in the sea.
+On our first visit here in 2014 we accessed the beach by walking south from Playa Esquinzo and found a few naturists on the beach and in the sea.
 On our subsequent visits we used the gravel track from the roundabout as above.
 We were pleased to see a row of trees growing beside the track and to see that the track is wide enough to park under the trees so that the car remains cool.
 The beach had a good mix of clothed and nude all happily co-existing.
-It is now our favourite beach on Fuerteventura.
+In 2024 it was our favourite beach on Fuerteventura.
+It was good to be able to strip off at the car and leave our clothes there.

 Playa el Puertito - 2023